sling1776/Fractal-Visualizer/doc/Plan.md

 # 2. Functional Examples

+Class ImagePainter:
+    setUpGUI:
+        create GUI
+        make image
+        make canvas and pack it to the GUI save image
+        open a new file
+        write image to the file
+    makeimage
+        call makeRow
+    makeRow
+        call calculate color from the fractal object make the row with the colors.
+        update the row in the GUI
+    getWidth
+    GetHeight
+    getPixelSize

+Class Fractal
+    calculateColor
+        will calculate the number of iterations needed.
+        return that number
+    calculateComplexNumber
+        calculate the needed complex number
+        return it
+    getName()

+Class Config
+    getImageInformation
+    getImage
+    getFractal

+Class Gradient
+    getColor

 **Design a process for obtaining the output from the input.
 Consider both *good* and *bad* inputs.
 Find or create examples of both kinds of input.**